-- The fund aims to help to create sustainable opportunities for economic and social development through building capacity to foster, safeguard and promote cultural heritage.
+To provide opportunities for economic and social development through building capacity to foster, safeguard and promote cultural heritage at risk due to conflict and climate change.